Hai to Diamond: Overview

 In celebration of their 20th anniversary, Glay released Hai to Diamond Anthology (灰とダイヤモンド Anthology) exactly 20 years later on May 25, 2014.
 The two CD/one DVD set includes remastered tracks, re-recordings, demo versions, and a live medley.

+Reception

+Akio Kenzaki gave the album a very positive review in the special November 1995 Generation Edge issue of Rockin'f magazine.
+He wrote that with a high level of musicianship, tight cohesion amongst the band members, and meticulous arrangements, it is hard to believe that Hai to Diamond is a debut album.
+Finding it engaging from start to finish, he praised the variety as each song has a distinctively catchy hook, and called the lyrics unique.